eswarbhageerath/Mentor-Student-Management-System/README.md

   - Attendance Tracking - Class Management and Student Management

 ## Attendance Tracking:
-- Database
-    - Azure Table Storage

 - Class Management
     -Creating a new class
     -Getting list of classes created by current user -Mark attendance of a class via image upload or video camera -Get Attendance report of the class

 - Student Management
     -Registering a student to a class
     -Unregistering a student from a class